BrooksLabUCSC/splicedice/README.md

 `mesa quant`.
 TODO what is the output

 ### `mesa pairwise`
 Example command:

 ```bash
 $ mesa pairwise --inclusionMESA my_output_inclusionCounts.npz -c my_output_all_clusters2.tsv >pairwise_output.txt
 ```

+This command performs a pairwise comparison of the junction usage for each sample against each other. `pairwise_output.txt`, from the command above, will output the p-value from running a Fisher's exact test, where the contingency matrix is inclusion and exclusion read counts for each pair of samples for a given junction.
+This command is recommend for datasets with less than three samples per group where `mesa compare_sample_sets` could not be used.

+todo example output and explanation

 ### `mesa cluster`